luigifreda/pyslam/README.md

 $ python3 -O main_slam.py
 ```

-**WARNING**: the available **KITTI videos** (due to information loss in video compression) make pySLAM tracking peform worse than with the original KITTI *image sequences*.
-The available videos are intended to be used for quick first test.
+**WARNING**: the available **KITTI videos** (due to information loss in video compression) make main_slam tracking peform worse than with the original KITTI *image sequences*.
+The available videos are intended to be used for a first quick test.
 Please, download and use the original KITTI image sequences as explained below.
-For instance, on the original KITTI sequence 06, pySLAM successfully completes the round; at present time, this does not happen with the compressed video.
+For instance, on the original KITTI sequence 06, main_slam successfully completes the round; at present time, this does not happen with the compressed video.

 ---
 ## Datasets